How To Sell All Of Your Stuff -Part 1

 With the right planning and enough time, it doesn’t have to be difficult – just remember not to buy more stuff to replace all the things you’re selling!

 Still not convinced?
-For more on the benefits of selling all of your belongings read our post The Benefits of Selling Everything You Own, or Christine at Almost Fearless’s article on 10 Unexpected Costs of Owning Things or watch George Carlin talking about stuff.
+For more on the benefits of selling all of your belongings read our post The Benefits of Selling Everything You Own or watch George Carlin talking about stuff.

 In Part 2 of How To Sell All Of Your Stuff we share our favourite selling methods- setting up a ‘stuff blog ‘ and Ebay, while Part 3 looks at Amazon marketplace, car boot sales, where to sell old CDs and mobile phones, and other methods, as well as detailing how much we earned.